How to replace a press-in ball joint

 Do I need a retaining clip?

-For a press-in unit, there is no need for a retaining clip (or snap ring).
-In the case of TC1299, the new part comes with a cotter pin and the nut for a complete installation.
+For this unit TC1299 there is no need for a retaining clip (or snap ring).
 There was no retaining clip in the OE unit and the Delphi Technologies OE design is exactly the same, so a clip is not necessary.
+The new part comes with a cotter pin and the nut for a complete installation.